vickmuir/Backup/reregister.md

 Reregistering a vault is a task that is most commonly used after the Operating System of a server is reloaded.
 You can also use these steps to [use backups of one server to restore data on another server](/docs/infrastructure/Backup?topic=Backup-restorefromotherVSI).
 {:shortdesc}

-1. Start WebCC and log in.
+1. Start Cloud Backup Portal and log in.
 For more information, see the [Getting started tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started).

-   Remember, WebCC is only accessible through {{site.data.keyword.BluVPN}}.
+   Remember, Cloud Backup Portal is only accessible through {{site.data.keyword.BluVPN}}.
    {:tip}
 2. On the navigation, click **Computers**.
 The computers page shows the registered computers and environments.
 Expand the computer you want to back up to second vault.
 3. Click **Vault Settings**.